 Answers to more questions are in the Frequently Asked Questions page.

-The Nan Tien Institute (NTI) Buddhist Text Reader (NTI Reader) is a free, open source project for use in reading and analyzing Chinese and Sanskrit Buddhist texts.
-Dislaimer: The NTI Reader has no official affiliation with Nan Tien Institute.
+The Nan Tien Institute (NTI) Buddhist Text Reader (NTI Reader) is a free, open source project for use in reading and analyzing Chinese Buddhist texts.
 For more a more detailed description of the NTI Reader, see the page Description of the NTI Reader.

 The goals the project are

 This site and content is copyright of Nan Tien Institute, Australia.
 Assets may be copied, and re-used from the buddhist-dictionary GitHub project at https://github.com/alexamies/buddhist-dictionary under the terms and conditions listed here.

 The Creative Commons Attribution-Share Alike 3.0 License (CCASE 3.0). applies to the content in the word and character dictionaries this site.
 The primary source for the word and character dictionaries is the CC-CEDICT Chinese - English dictionary, which also uses the Creative Commons Attribution-Share Alike 3.0 License.
 That license applies to the content in the word and character dictionaries this site as well, including the additional content in the dictionaries that does not derive from cc-cedict.
 Additional vocabulary was derived from the Corpus listed on this web site and from consultation with the references listed in the References page.